• Skip to primary navigation

 Notes

-Beef: The best cut is lean with some fat and connective tissue that stays moist after prolonged cooking.
+• Beef: The cuts of beef you can use are lean with some fat and connective tissue, staying moist after prolonged cooking.
 Examples include chuck, boneless beef shank, point-cut brisket, and bone-in short ribs.

 Nutrition